 How to remove XCode with software uninstaller

 You can use the second method of uninstalling any program on Mac.
-However, instead of wasting time browsing in the Library folder, we would recommend that you use a free uninstaller App Cleaner & Uninstaller Pro.
+However, instead of wasting time browsing in the Library folder, we would recommend that you use a special uninstaller App Cleaner & Uninstaller Pro.
 This app provides options for uninstalling programs completely, find leftovers of already deleted apps and manage extensions.

-- Download the app from the App Store.
+- Download the App Cleaner & Uninstaller.